creativeprojects/resticprofile/docs/content/configuration/path/_index.md

 ## How paths inside the configuration are resolved

-All file paths in the configuration are resolved relative to the configuration path, the path where the configuration file was loaded from.
+All file paths in the configuration are resolved relative to the configuration path, the path where the main configuration file was loaded from.

-The big **exceptions** are `source` in the `backup` section, `status-file` & `prometheus-save-to-file` and the restic `repository` (if it is a file).
+The big **exceptions** are `source` in the `backup` section, `status-file`, `prometheus-save-to-file` and the restic `repository` (if it is a file).
 These paths are taken as specified, which means they are resolved from the current working directory where you started resticprofile from.

-The profile flag `base-dir` allows to set the working directory that resticprofile will change into so that profiles do no longer depend on the path where you started resticprofile from.
+You can influence this behaviour with profile flag `base-dir`.
+It allows to set the working directory that resticprofile will change into so that profiles do no longer depend on the path where you started resticprofile from.

 For the following configuration example, when assuming it is stored in `/opt/resticprofile/profiles.*` and resticprofile is started from `/home/user/`, the individual paths are resolved to: